Gikoskos/simbly/README.md

 Build system is cmake:

-`mkdir build && cd build && cmake ..`
+`mkdir build && cd build && cmake .. && make`

 ## How to use